weaviate/weaviate-io/developers/weaviate/current/core-knowledge/console.md

 toc: true
 ---

 The Weaviate Console allows you to connect to Weaviate instances that are running on the Weaviate Cloud Service (our SaaS solution), on your own cluster, on your local machine, or all the public demo datasets.
+Note that the console never collects any data from your Weaviate instance; you can safely connect every instance, also over VPN.

 💻 The console is available on: [console.semi.technology](https://console.semi.technology).

-> 💡 The console never collects any data from your Weaviate instance; you can safely connect every instance, also over VPN.

 ## Login page